top of page

 • Hawthorne effect - Being observed can impact natural behaviour

-When to use Controlled User Observation
+When to use controlled user observation

 • Observing someone perform their tasks or interact with a product, but need to do that in specific conditions, to test with specific variables or in specific conditions.